Kevin Spacey to Seek Evaluation and Treatment

 On Wednesday evening, fans learned that the actor is seeking help away from the public spotlight.

-"Kevin Spacey is taking the time necessary to seek evaluation and treatment," his rep said in a statement to Variety.
+"Kevin Spacey is taking the time necessary to seek evaluation and treatment," his rep said in a statement to E!
+News.
 "No other information is available at this time."

 The news comes less than a week after actor Anthony Rapp accused Kevin of making an unwanted sexual advance at him when he was 14 years old.